mukeshanshu128/DATASCIENCE2021/NLP/readme.md

-Real Time application EXAMPLE we can use NLP
+Real Time application we can use NLP

 1)Email filters.
 Email filters are one of the most basic and initial applications of NLP online. ...
 2)Smart assistants. ...